Erika R. Breitfeld

 Professor Breitfeld is the lead volunteer for the Lincoln High School book club sponsored through the Kimberly Cahill Memorial Reading Program.
 Professor Breitfeld is also on the board of directors for the Carol Ann Substance Abuse Recovery organization, a non-profit group that assists the 37th District Court.

 Professor Breitfeld teaches Criminal Law, Advanced Writing, Research and Writing, and the Genesee County Prosecutor’s externship class, at the Auburn Hills, Michigan, campus.

 Erika Breitfeld, Changing Lives One Book at a Time: The Kimberly Cahill Reading Program, 92 Mich.
-B.J.
-34 (May 2013).
+B.J., May 2013, at 34.